MIND-Lab/SemEval2022-Task-5-Multimedia-Automatic-Misogyny-Identification-MAMI-/Baselines/README.txt

 BASELINE
-In this repository many baseline models are proposed as an example to satisfy taskA or taskB.
+This repository contains the baseline models used for taskA or taskB at SemEval-Task5 (MAMI).
-Each file loads the challenge data, obtaining them from a path that can be customized by modifying the first lines of the code.
+Each baseline loads the challenge data (e.g. csv file contating the meme transcription and labels, raw images).
+The data path are specified at the beginning of each script and can be customized according to the user preferences.
-Then, a specific model is created and used to make predictions on the test data.
-Finally, the metrics indicated by the challenge
-(macro-average F1-Measure for taskA and weighted-average F1-Measure for taskB) are computed using the script evaluation.py.
+Each baseline learns a model on the training data and makes predictions on the test set.
+Macro-average F1-Measure is computed for taskA, while weighted-average F1-Measure is estimated for taskB  using the script 'evaluation.py'.
-Although submitting the challenge requires only a prediction file, here an example of score evaluation is provided, in addition to the trained model and a scheme that represents its structure.
+The scripts of each baseline produces, additionally to the prediction file,  a dump of the trained model, the performance measures and an image denoting the model structure.

 EVALUATION
 As said, each baseline script evaluate the model performances using evaluation.py.